cam information from bearcam1.com

 Notes

-means able to handle sunlight, it does not mean it is weatherproof.
+use.
+Outdoor usually means able to handle sunlight, it does not mean it

-overhang or awning, or mounted inside and pointed out a window.
+mounted under an overhang or awning, or mounted inside and pointed out

+line.
 Use a stand alone modem that attaches to a computers serial port.
-I use a

-service provider.
-Make sure they have a local access number that allows
+local internet service provider.
+Make sure they have a local access

-like a cable modem, DSL service on your phone line or a Direcway satellite modem
+connection like a cable modem, DSL service on your phone line or a

 Warning: Setting up a webcam for the first time is a rewarding project, but involves frustration and hair pulling.
 How much depends on how computer literate you are.